Shortcuts

 • aff_threshold[1][0.7, 1.0] step 0.1

 The search reuses the same checkpoint and saved affinity; only the decode + evaluate stages run per trial, so each trial is fast.
+Chain the selected parameters into a test decode with --mode tune-test.

 5 - Reference behavior